TheLastSultan/RocketDevsDocs/docs/index.md

 <img src="./assets/video_answer.png" alt="Video Answer" style="width:60%">
 </div>

-[We provide a fully comprehensive view and access to the assessment results](https://youtu.be/4nUcmkj0yfQ?si=vcsY4awOGdScnPbA&t=69), giving you complete transparency in the evaluation process.
+Every developer must successfully complete a minimum of 8 hours of interviews.
+[We provide a fully comprehensive view and access to the assessment results of the top candidates](https://youtu.be/4nUcmkj0yfQ?si=vcsY4awOGdScnPbA&t=69), giving you complete transparency in the evaluation process.
 Our assessment platform captures detailed information, including multiple-choice assessments, skill-based assessments focusing on individual strengths, and even live video recordings of algorithims and system design.
 This comprehensive view allows you to gain deep insights into the candidates' performance, helping you make informed decisions based on objective data.

 By leveraging our advanced assessment tools, you can have confidence in the developers you select from RocketDevs.
 You can review their technical proficiency, problem-solving approaches, and how they handle real-time challenges during the assessment process.
 This comprehensive evaluation empowers you to align your hiring decisions with your specific project requirements and organizational goals.